dovecot/documentation/README.md

 The data files live in the base `/data` directory.
 Each file attempts to be self-documenting, but they are all essentially large JSON objects.
-Developers should need to know basically no Javascript to be able to edit the files.
+Developers should need to know basically no JavaScript to be able to edit the files.

 ### Dovecot Markdown Extensions